ljvmiranda921/burnout-barometer/docs/installation.md

    configurations.
 We will use that later on when deploying or starting the server.

 ## Deployment Options

+Burnout Barometer lives inside a server, you can serve the application by various means.
+Lastly, you can also take advantage of our Docker image located in the Azure Container Registry.

 ### Deploy via Cloud Functions